 A theory of the evolution of international income levels must account for these facts.
 The theory must generate an initial period with living standards at the pre-1700 level followed by a long transition period to modern economic growth.
 The theory must generate different starting dates for the transition to modern economic growth across countries.
-Namely, it must identify some factor or set of factors that differs across countries and that delays the start of the transition by as much as two centuries.
+Namely, it must identify some factor or set of factors that differ across countries and that delay the start of the transition by as much as two centuries.
 The theory must also account for the sizable and persistent differences in living standards that characterize the experience of countries that have been experiencing modern economic growth for as long as 100 years.
-Finally, the theory must be consistent with growth miracles, namely, the large increases in relative income experienced by some initially poor countries in a relatively short period of time after 1950.
+Finally, the theory must be consistent with growth miracles, namely, the large increases in relative income experienced by some initially poor countries in a relatively short period after 1950.

 There are well-tested theories of some of these phenomena, but not a comprehensive theory that accounts for all of them.
-This paper unifies these well-tested theories and examines whether the unified theory can account for all of these phenomena.2 A well-tested theory of the first phenomenon, the pattern of an initial period of stagnant living standards followed by a transition to modern economic growth, is provided by Hansen and Prescott (2002).
+This essay unifies these well-tested theories and examines whether the unified theory can account for all of these phenomena.
+A well-tested theory of the first phenomenon, namely, the pattern of an initial period of stagnant living standards followed by a transition to modern economic growth, is provided by Hansen and Prescott (2002).
 The Hansen and Prescott theory is a combination of two long-standing and successful theories: the classical theory of the pre-1700 period and the neoclassical theory of the post-1900 period.

 The classical economists, in particular, Malthus (1797) and Ricardo (1817), developed a theory that accounts well for the constant living standard that characterized the pre-1700 era.
 The main feature of this theory is an aggregate production function characterized by fixed factors, the most important of which is land.
-According to this theory, increases in knowledge lead to increases in output that are completely offset by increases in population.
+With this traditional production function, increases in knowledge lead to increases in output that are completely offset by increases in population.
 As a result, living standards do not increase.
 Economists have also had for a long time a good theory of modern economic growth that has characterized the United States and much of Western Europe since 1900.
 Solow (1970) developed his growth model specifically to account for this post-1900 pattern of growth.
-The main feature of this theory is also an aggregate production function, but one with no fixed factor of production.
-According to this theory, improvements in technology that lead to more output being produced with the same resources are not offset by increases in population.
+The main feature of this theory is also an aggregate production function, improvements in technology that lead to more output being produced with the same resources are not offset by increases in population.
 As a result, living standards rise.

-2 Ngai (2000) provides a unification of these theories along the lines of this paper.
+&lt;sup>2 Ngai (forthcoming) provides a unification of these theories along the lines of this essay.

 Hansen and Prescott (2002) unify the classical and modern growth theories by allowing people to use both the traditional production function and the modern production function.
 They show that when total factor productivity (TFP) associated with the modern production function reaches a critical level, the economy moves resources out of the traditional sector and into the modern sector.
 This is the date at which the transition begins.
 The transition is found to last a long period, roughly a century.
-The model thus gives rise to a pattern of economic development characterized by a long initial period of economic stagnation, followed by a long transition, followed by modern economic growth, as observed in Western Europe and its offshoots.
+The model thus gives rise to a pattern of economic development characterized by a long initial period of economic stagnation, followed by a long transition, followed by modern economic growth, as observed in Western Europe and countries settled by Western Europeans.